Derecho Storms – What They Are And Why They Are So Potentially Devastating

-Most of the time, we are so focused on well-known storm systems like blizzards, tornadoes & hurricanes that we often overlook larger and more dangerous meteorological phenomena like a derecho storm.
+We are so focused on familiar storm systems like blizzards, tornadoes, and hurricanes that we tend to overlook larger and potentially more dangerous meteorological events like derecho storms when they occur.

-But what if the weather phenomenon you are experiencing has a bow-shaped line of winds at least 400 kilometers (250 miles) wide, accompanied by strong gusts that can reach 121 km/h (75 mph) or more.
-Also, this long-lived system can easily travel more than 600 miles.
+But what if the weather phenomenon you are experiencing has a bow-shaped line of winds at least 400 kilometers (250 miles) wide, accompanied by strong gusts that can reach 121 km/h (75 mph) or more?
+This long-lived system can also travel more than 600 miles.

 The weather phenomenon that is the focus of this article is precisely one such storm.
 It is called a derecho.
 From the figures you saw in the previous paragraph, it should be clear that this is an enormous event with potentially widespread and devastating consequences.

-This article examines what a derecho is, how it develops and also looks at the widespread effect of this meteorological phenomenon on humans and the environment.
+This article examines what a derecho is, how it develops, and also looks at the widespread effects of this meteorological phenomenon on humans and the environment.

 What Is A Derecho?